-2.4.1 INSPECTIONS
+2.4.1 Inspections

 Inspections of remedial components installed at the Site will be conducted at the frequency specified in the SMP schedule.
-A comprehensive Site-wide inspection will be conducted quarterly for the first year, and then semi-annually through year five, regardless of the frequency of the Periodic Review Report.
+A comprehensive Site-wide inspection and reporting will be conducted quarterly for the first year, and then semi-annually through year five, per the NYSDEC April 19, 2021, (2020) PRR acceptance letter, the frequency has been changed to every 15 months, regardless of the frequency of the Periodic Review Report.
 The inspections will determine and document the following: